ryanrolds/blog/content/posts/basic_rss_feed.md

 ## Newsletters

 Newsletters are another great broadcast option, but take much more time to implement and maintain.
 There are a few major pieces - the sign-up form, CAN-SPAM compliance, writing the newsletter, and debugging templates.
 The sign-up form and CAN-SPAM compliance are not the most difficult part of sending newsletters.
 Free and paid services exist that will take most work implementing the sign-up processes and CAN-SPAN's technical requirements off your hands.
-The bulk of the work is sending the newsletter, fighting with email templates, and debugging email client rendering issues.
+The bulk of the work is writting the newsletter, fighting with email templates, and debugging email client rendering issues.
 The template section of this article should help demystify templates a bit, which should be helpful when implementing email and other templates.

 ## RSS Feeds

-RSS feeds broadcast content changes in a completely automated manner once a reader adds the feed to their RSS reader (native/mobile/web app or browser plugin).
-You don't have to manually post things to social media or write and send a newsletter.
+After a reader adds the feed to their RSS reader (native/mobile/web app or browser plugin), new posts will automatically showup in their RSS reader.
+You don't have to do any additional work, like social media and newsletters.
 This technique has been around for a while, most of the RSS specifications are from the early 2000s.
 Despite RSS feed usage declining, it is still useful in reaching some demographics (IT workers and developers).
 If this blog were about something less technical, I would be more inclined to forgo RSS feeds.

 Implementing an RSS feed requires serving an RSS compliant XML document containing details about the blog and its post's.
 In the next few sections will cover the format, template, and HTTP route handler required to serve that XML document.